emerald-rain/SLIC-size-limit-image-compressor/README.md

-# SLIC Size Limit Image Compressor
+# SLIC Size Limiter for Image Compression
 Was invented to compress my oversized screenshots for easy storage, but can be used on any images.

 Input images [PNG, JPG, JPEG].
 Output [JPG].